Esri/arcgis-runtime-toolkit-ios/README.md

  5. Add `import ArcGISToolkit` in your source code and start using the toolkit components

 ## SwiftLint
 New in the 100.6.0 release is SwiftLint support for both the Toolkit and Examples app.
-You will need to install SwiftLint from [here](https://github.com/realm/SwiftLint) in order to build.
+You can install SwiftLint from [here](https://github.com/realm/SwiftLint).
+It is not necessary to have it installed in order to build, but you will get a warning without it.
 The specific rules the linter uses can be found in the `swiftlint.yml` files in the `Toolkit` and `Examples` directories.

 ## Additional Resources